Title

 For more information, please visit www.P65Warnings.ca.gov.

 - Q: Who is the author of this book?
-A: The author is Michael Schneider, an education writer and computer consultant.
+A: The author of this book is Michael Schneider.
+He is an education writer and computer consultant with a focus on science and philosophy.

-- Q: What type of illustrations are included in the book?
-A: The book includes numerous black and white photos and illustrations to complement the text.
+- Q: What kind of illustrations are included in the book?
+A: The book contains numerous black and white photos and illustrations.
+These visuals help to illustrate the mathematical concepts discussed.